Lexington SC: Colors and crest

+Design process

-The Lexington SC crest was designed by Christopher Payne, an award-winning designer whose work with soccer clubs in the United Kingdom and the United States includes Eastleigh Football Club, Flower City Union, Monterey Bay FC, and Appalachian FC.
+The Lexington SC crest was designed by Christopher Payne, a designer whose work with soccer clubs in the United Kingdom and the United States includes Eastleigh Football Club, Flower City Union, Monterey Bay FC, and Appalachian FC.
 Payne coordinated with Lexington-based media and PR company Bullhorn Creative which oversaw project management, creative services, and messaging beyond the brand design.

-Over the course of several months Lexington SC leadership held fourteen listening sessions with community members, gathering more than 300 responses to brand surveys and more than 1,500 responses to stadium surveys to identify key themes to reflect in the club's brand identity.
-Themes which emerged included the cultural landscape of the Bluegrass region and its lush green rolling hills and leafy woodlands, its equine and bourbon industries, and a communal sense of place.
+Over the course of several months, Lexington SC leadership held fourteen listening sessions with community members, gathering more than 300 responses to brand surveys and more than 1,500 responses to stadium surveys to identify key themes to reflect on the club's brand identity.
+Themes that emerged included the cultural landscape of the Bluegrass region and its lush green rolling hills and leafy woodlands, its equine and bourbon industries, and a communal sense of place.

 Surrounded by over 400 horse farms, Lexington is often referred to as the "Horse Capital of the World".
 It was also the first city outside of Europe to ever host the World Equestrian Games.
 To reflect this heritage, as well as club ownership's involvement in the thoroughbred industry and President Vince Gabbert's professional connection to Keeneland Race Course, the crest features a vibrant green stylized horse figure set against a dark green background.

 Payne developed a typeface called Lex Type specific for Lexington SC branding.
 He states, "Like a horse, Lex Type is tall, powerful, and athletic.
-However, if you look closely, you’ll notice the typeface has subtle curves at the top and the bottom of the letters.
+However, if you look closely, you'll notice the typeface has subtle curves at the top and the bottom of the letters.
 This detail is inspired by the graceful curves of a bourbon barrel, tying the typography to this important element of local history and tradition."

+Sponsorship

+Mascot

+On May 12, 2023, LSC announced their official "mini" mascot Thunder, a miniature therapy horse from Florida, who's stationed in the southwest corner of the stadium during matches.
+Thunder is very popular among fans, especially younger ones and helped pave the way for the green horse found on the club's crest to be nicknamed Thunder by the fans after her.
+Thunder is, in part, a reference to the song "Thunderstruck" by AC/DC, as fans enjoyed the idea of playing a heavy rock song whilst a small horse was walked onto the soccer pitch.

 Stadium

-Lexington SC will play its inaugural season in Toyota Stadium at Georgetown College.
+Lexington SC Stadium (2024–present)

-The team's ownership group has proposed a soccer-specific stadium in downtown Lexington.
-Unfortunately that proposal was denied by LFUCG.
-The stadium will now be built off Athens Rd just off the 104 I75 Exit with a capacity of approximately 6,000+ seats, as their permanent home, with 2024 as the goal for opening.

-Proposed stadium
+Lexington SC Stadium is a soccer-specific stadium off Athens–Boonesboro Road near Interstate 75, with a capacity of 7,500 that could be expanded to 11,000 with renovations.
+Surrounding the stadium are the training grounds for both the professional Men's and Women's teams as well as the fields for the academy.

+The stadium opened on September 8, 2024, with a USL Super League match between Lexington SC Women and Tampa Bay Sun FC.
+In the first match played in stadium history, the home team lost 3–2.